nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 Set up the command-line build environment
 *****************************************

-The default build environment for |NCS| is SES.
+The default build environment for the |NCS| is SES.
 However, you can also build and program your application from the command line.
 You have to set up your build environment by defining the required environment variables every time you open a new command prompt or terminal window.